ajcutuli/ajcutuli.github.io/_pages/sideprojects.md

 ## 2023
 ### [Hawkes Processes and Time Clustering in Finance](/blog/Hawkes/)
-TL;DR on Hawkes processes, a class of self-exciting point processes that have applications in finance<br>
+Brief intro to Hawkes processes, a class of self-exciting point processes that have applications in finance<br>
 *Published June 12th, 2023*

 ## 2022